fenago/ml-bootcamp/Lab_2.md

 <https://www.kaggle.com/jshih7/car-price-prediction>.)
 Go there, open
 it, and click the download link.
 The other option is using the Kaggle command-line interface (CLI), which is a tool for programmatic access to all datasets available via Kaggle.
-For this chapter, we will use the second option.
+For this lab, we will use the second option.
 We describe how to configure the Kaggle CLI in appendix A.